 After nearly a century of French rule, in the mid-20th century, Vietnam was split into communist (north) and non-communist (south) halves.
 By 1975, Vietnam was made whole again, but as a communist country.
 Even with the economic reforms and restoration of diplomatic ties human rights are limited in Vietnam, especially freedom of religion; most of Vietnam is Buddhist, less than 10% is Catholic.
-Here you'll be fed with pho, delicious beef noodle soup, and in turn feed believers and pray God's light and presence everywhere you go.
+You’ll find yourself teaching English or working in cafes forming relationships and friendships with the locals, ultimately to share the love of the Father.

 One of the most beautiful countries in the African continent, Mozambique is a favorite location of World Racers for a variety of reasons: the people, the landscape, the ministry partnerships, the miracles that this country has seen, and more.
 The former Portuguese colony is seeing signs of redemption and economic recovery; because of, or in spite of, the extreme poverty gripping the nation, the church grows.
 You will teach, preach, and practice "true religion" with widows and orphans while you grow in your identity in Christ.
 One of your most interesting travel "days" may happen here.